techgrounds/cloud-6-repo-alyelrabat/02_Cloud_1/AZ-01 Global Infrastructure .md

 ## Resultaat

+### When your workloads run on Azure, data may travel near or far—but that journey always starts in an Azure geography and hits some common points along the way.

 ### Datacenter regions are accessible across the world

 With more global regions than any other cloud provider, Azure gives customers the flexibility to deploy applications where they need.